njhenry/nat_website/_writing/2020-10-13-trump_property_patrons.md

 To understand the web of politically-motivated spending at Trump properties, I pulled the patronage dataset underlying the Times report's web visualization.
 The dataset identifies new spenders and connections that were not reported in the original Times article.
 I have also analyzed the data and created an interactive visualization to get a broader perspective on interest group spending.

-## A dataset of patrons
+### Understanding the dataset

 I copied the Javascript data underlying the scrolling visualization for "[The Swamp That Trump